UHIN/ccda-parser-library/readme.md

 ## Intended Use

-This library provides a data object for HL7 v3 XML data which can be converted to a PHP `array`, `\stdClass` object, or JSON string.
+This library provides a _(read-only)_ data object for HL7 v3 XML data which can be converted to a PHP `array`, `\stdClass` object, or JSON string.
+It is not intended for modifying the data structure or exporting XML.

 ## Supported Versions/Formats